steve-afrin/kaprekars-constant/README.md

 as well.
 There is nothing specific in this project that is later than Java 11.

-The program takes only one program argument - a four digit integer with at least two different digits that comprise the number.
+The program takes an arbitrary number of program arguments.
+Each argument must be a four digit integer with at least two different digits that comprise the number.

 ### Executing This Program